Prerna24122005/Code_file_Group_29/README.md

 3. Run the executable:
    ./vcs

-4. After compiling the program a file named master.txt will automatically created by the program and you can add your text content in that.
-The branch name will be given as master.
+4. After compiling the program you have to create a master.txt file which will have the text content.After this a master branch will be automatically created.

 Features and Usage
 -----------------